mermaid-js/mermaid/docs/flowchart.md

 ```
 graph LR;
     A-->B;
+    B-->C;
+    C-->D;
+    click A callback "Tooltip for a callback"
+    click B "http://www.github.com" "This is a tooltip for a link"
     click A call callback() "Tooltip for a callback"
     click B href "http://www.github.com" "This is a tooltip for a link"
 ```